‘Cold Feet’ and ‘The A Word’ return to Manchester’s expanding stage complex

 ‘Cold Feet’ from Big Talk Productions for ITV saw a hugely successful return in 2016 after a 13 year break and was swiftly re- commissioned for series 7.
 Cold Feet have taken over one of the five purpose built stages as well as using onsite offices, workshops, unit base parking and bespoke support facilities.
 Cold Feet series 7 will air on ITV in the Autumn.

-Marcus Wilson, Executive Producer, The A Word said, “The A Word is delighted to be returning home to the Space Project.
+Marcus Wilson, Executive Producer, The A Word said, “The A Word is delighted to be returning home to Space Studios Manchester.
 Dean and his team were a fantastic support through our first series, and it was never in question we’d want to come back for our second run.
 It’s fantastic that drama production and talent in the north of England is being supported by investment in cutting edge facilities like this.”

 Since it’s opening in late 2014 Manchester stage complex has become home to the production of some of the most cutting edge and successful dramas and comedies in the UK; including for Channel 4, ‘No Offence‘, BBC Two’s transgender comedy ‘Boy Meets Girl’, ‘Cradle to Grave’, BBC Two’s highest rating original drama of 2015, and the BBC’s flagship entertainment series, ‘Dragon’s Den’.
 ITV’s ‘Coronation Street’ has used the largest stages for spectacular stunt scenes.